Breakfast and dinner daily plus 7 lunches

 Along the way, visit the 7th century KyichuLhakhang, one of the 108 temples built in the Himalayas by Tibetan King, SongtsenGampo.
 The building of this temple marks the introduction of Buddhism in Bhutan.

-Fly to Kathmandu – time permitting visit the monkey temple
+Fly to Kathmandu – time permitting visit the monkey temple and continue your mountain retreat for a 4 night stay.

 Morning at leisure transfer to international airport to board your return flight back home.